 Alberta

-Alberta tops the list as one of the provinces with the lowest tax rate in Canada.
+Alberta tops the list as one of Canada’s provinces with the lowest tax rate.
 While it shares this top spot with the country’s 3 territories, it boasts a significantly larger population paired with a high average individual income.
-Over 4.4 million people live in Alberta, approximately 1.6 million of whom are based in Calgary, the province’s capital.
+Over 4.4 million people live in Alberta, approximately 1.6 million based in Calgary, the province’s largest city.

-The key reason why Albertans pay less taxes is mainly because Alberta has the highest basic personal amounts in all of Canada.
+Albertans pay lower taxes because Alberta has the highest basic personal amounts in Canada.
 For reference, Alberta’s basic personal amount is $19,369, while the federal basic personal amount is $14,398.
-This means that Alberta residents are only taxed on their income when they make more than $19,369.
-Moreover, Alberta has the third highest average individual income in Canada and the fourth highest average household income.
+This means Alberta residents are only taxed on their income when they make more than $19,369.
+Moreover, Alberta has the third-highest average individual income in Canada and the fourth-highest household income.

 Average Individual Income (before taxes): $61,865